ara303/template-gulp/README.md

 ## Installation

-Downloading [the latest release](https://github.com/edadams/template-gulp/releases) or forking this repo is the fastest way to get the required file structure.
-Pay special attention to [`gulpfile.js`](https://github.com/edadams/template-gulp/blob/master/gulpfile.js).
+If you plan to publish a site, I recommend you fork and pull this GitHub repo because that'll make it easier for you to publish to GitHub Pages later.
+If you're not publishing, you can [download the required files](https://github.com/edadams/template-gulp/releases) instead.

+Pay special attention to [`gulpfile.js`](https://github.com/edadams/template-gulp/blob/master/gulpfile.js), that's where all the magic happens.

-From where you put the files, install dependencies by running:
+From your project's root directory, install the dependencies by running:

     npm install gulp-sass gulp-autoprefixer gulp-imagemin imagemin-pngquant gulp-concat gulp-uglify browser-sync gulp-gh-pages --save-dev

-### Running without Jekyll
+### Without Jekyll

-If you don't want to use Jekyll as a part of this (i.e., if you just want this to compile your SCSS and stuff, you'll want to comment out the Jekyll parts of the `gulpfile.js` (annotated), and  delete `_config.yml`, `src/_includes`, `src/_layouts` and `src/index.md`.
+If you don't want to use Jekyll as a part of this (i.e., if you just want this to compile your SCSS and other assets), you need to comment out the Jekyll parts of the `gulpfile.js` (annotated), and  delete `_config.yml`, `src/_includes`, `src/_layouts` and `src/index.md`.

-In order to test your output, you'll want to create a file in `dist` called `index.html` and make sure it has the following in the `<head>`:
+Since Jekyll is what generates the HTML, you'll need to manually add an `index.html` file to `dist`.
+Make sure it has the following in the `<head>`:

     <link rel="stylsheet" href="css/application.css">
     <script src="js/application.js"></script>

-You need to do that so BrowserSync can automatically update those files when they change, and so that you can test your code.

 ## Usage

-Start the server by running (from your project's root):
+From the project root, start the server by running:

     gulp

+You can also type `gulp serve`, but at the bottom

 ## Deploying

 ### To GitHub Pages

-Make sure you're working from a `git` repository (if you've cloned this repo, you will be), and the repo has [a `gh-pages` branch](https://help.github.com/articles/creating-project-pages-manually/).
+If you've cloned from this GitHub repository, all you need to do is (if you've cloned this repo, you will be), and the repo has [a `gh-pages` branch](https://help.github.com/articles/creating-project-pages-manually/).

 From the project root, type: